-Revised requirement regarding the new, quick procedure for acquiring Permanent Residency in Cyprus to third country nationals who invest in Cyprus (Regulation 6.2)
+Revised requirement regarding the new, quick procedure for acquiring Permanent Residency in Cyprus to third-country nationals who invest in Cyprus (Regulation 6.2)

-- The applicant must present fixed deposit account certificate for the amount of €30.000 blocked for a period of three years in a Cypriot Bank and proof that the amount transferred from abroad.
+- The applicant must present a fixed deposit account certificate for the amount of €30.000 blocked for a period of three years in a Cypriot Bank and proof that the amount transferred from abroad.

-- The applicant with his wife/her husband must prove a secured annual income of a capital of €30.000 at least, from sources other than employment in Cyprus (original documents and affidavit).
+- The applicant with his wife/her husband must prove a secured annual income of capital of €30.000 at least, from sources other than employment in Cyprus (original documents and affidavit).
 The necessary annual income is increased by €5.000 for each dependent person and € 8.000 for each dependent parent (his and / or her / his spouse) and € 8.000 for each dependent parent (his and / or her / his spouse).
-The annual income may derive from sources such as: salary from employment, pensions, stock dividends, permanent deposits, renting property etc. (from abroad).
+The annual income may derive from sources such as salary from employment, pensions, stock dividends, permanent deposits, renting property etc. (from abroad).

-- The applicant must provide the Authorities with title of ownership of property in Cyprus or contract of sale of a built property in Cyprus of a minimum market value of €300.000 (excluding VAT) (original or true copy).
+- The applicant must provide the Authorities with the title of ownership of property in Cyprus or contract of sale of a built property in Cyprus of a minimum market value of €300.000 (excluding VAT) (original or true copy).
 The contract of sale can be either in the applicant’s name or in his wife/her husband’s name.
 If the title of ownership has not been obtained yet, the applicant must submit the contract of sale with the Department of Lands & Surveys and proof of payment for at least €200,000 (excluding VAT).
 The applicant must present proof that the amount transferred from abroad.
 This is provided that the rest of the amount to be paid to the Vendor for the purchase of the property will be paid in a bank account in Cyprus.

 The purchaser can be a registered company in Cyprus, provided that the company is registered in the name of the applicant, and/or in the name of the applicant and his wife/her husband, and they are the only shareholders of the company.
 In any case that the shareholder of the company is another legal entity, it must be proved that the only shareholder of this legal entity is the applicant and/or the applicant and his wife/her husband.